emacsmirror/twiki-org/README.txt

 * Doubtless doing some Emacs stuff quite wrong; this is my first attempt at anything like this.
 * Tags like <verbatim> are hidden, presumably by Org-mode.
+* org-meta-return does not insert a new headline; org-insert-headline inserts one beginning with "*".

 Released under the GPL v2, like Org and the original twiki-outline.
 Share and enjoy!